heremaps/naksha/docs/LIFECYCLE.md

 - `C'`: operation = `JOINED`, origin = `C`, target - `FOO`

 ## REBASED
 To recap, whenever a feature is copied from a foreign storage, map, or collection, or the feature-id is changed in an update, the `origin` refers to the originating feature.

-When a client decides to read the _HEAD_ state of a feature, and then to merge a foreign feature logically into it, the client should set `origin` to the foreign feature it merged into this one.
-This allows to track this, and to rebase the new feature, should the original one being updated.
+When a feature is split, the `origin` refers to the feature that was split, and when features are joined, the origin refers to the features that were joined, while `target` refer to the new feature that replaces the joined ones.

-Eventually `origin` is used to perform rebasing.
+Eventually `origin`, and `target` are used to perform rebasing.
 A rebase is a complex [three-way-merge](https://en.wikipedia.org/wiki/Merge_(version_control)#Three-way_merge).
 Assume a feature is modified, then it is possible to search for all features in other storages, maps, and collections that have `origin` set to this feature.
-Actually, we only search for features having the same originating feature, so who have an `origin` starting with the ID of the originating feature, so that starts with `urn:here:naksha:guid:{feature-id}`.
-When found, a rebase can be started.

-Beware, that we will find a lot of _Tuple_, because the origin is sticky, we find all states of a feature until another origin is set, which is where rebasing is either no longer possible, or becomes recursive and therefore out of the scope of this document.
+Normally a rebase is a pull-request, so a client that has a delta collection with changes, requests a rebase.
+This causes a job to search for all features that have an `origin` set, and then check the origin state, if any rebasing is needed.

 When a feature was split, all parts of that split derive the `origin` of the feature that was split, therefore it is quite easy to find all parts.

-For a join, only one part may have `origin` set correctly.
-But the other parts have the `target` set to the target of the join,so all _Tuple_ related to this operation can be found by searching for the `origin`, and the `target`.
+For a join, only one part of the join may have an `origin`.
+But the other parts are still needed, and have the `target` set to the same target of the join, so all _Tuple_ related to this operation can be found by searching for the `origin`, and the for the missing features using `target`.

 ### Rebase UPDATE
 This section describes what a client need to do, to perform a rebase of a feature that was only copied in a new collection (possibly a delta collection), and the continuously updated, but never split or merged.